PaddlePaddle/PaddleSpeech/examples/csmsc/voc5/iSTFTNet.md

 # iSTFTNet with CSMSC

-This example contains code used to train a [iSTFTNet]([[2203.02395] iSTFTNet: Fast and Lightweight Mel-Spectrogram Vocoder Incorporating Inverse Short-Time Fourier Transform (arxiv.org)](https://arxiv.org/abs/2203.02395)) model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html),
+This example contains code used to train a [iSTFTNet](https://arxiv.org/abs/2203.02395) model with [Chinese Standard Mandarin Speech Copus](https://www.data-baker.com/open_source.html).

 ## Dataset
 ### Download and Extract